OpenInternet/saferjourno/content/scenarios/index.en.md

 **For the trainer**

 This exercise is designed to get journalists thinking of best practice when it comes to communicating more securely with others and sharing sensitive resources.
-Before carrying out this scenario you may want to consult chapter six and chapter five of this guide.
+Before carrying out this scenario you may want to consult chapters five and six of this guide.

 **The scenario**

 You are the director of a regional investigative journalist network.
 You have a small office with five staff based in the capital city of a country that has a certain degree of press freedom but the government is increasingly more hostile towards journalists.
 Your team is in contact with a number of sensitive sources and you are also receiving documents via a number of different means, including WhatsApp.
 You are concerned that your team could be at risk of digital surveillance as well as being arrested and detained.

-What steps should you and your team take to both communicate safely and secure your materials?
+- What steps should you and your team take to both communicate safely and secure your materials?

 ---